GuineaBot3Labs/GuineaBot3/README.md

     py -m pip install -r requirements.txt

 finally you will have to have cuda installed. this is the hardest part because you need a GPU with 24 GBs of memory AND cuda compatible.
-If you don't have this luxury you can always play against my bot <a href="https://lichess.org/@/GuineaBot3">here</a> or maybe try to make my model more lightweight, I would appreciate the help because I am currently working on this same part.
+If you don't have this luxury you can always play against my bot <a href="https://lichess.org/@/GuineaBot3">here</a> or maybe try out my more compact bot [here][compact-link]

 ## USAGE ##